ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 Supabase has a Server-Side Auth package that makes it easy to integrate.

-I’ll walk through the steps here, but you can find [additional documentation here.](https://supabase.com/docs/guides/auth/server-side/creating-a-client?queryGroups=framework&framework=remix)
+I’ll walk through the steps here, but you can find [additional documentation on their site.](https://supabase.com/docs/guides/auth/server-side/creating-a-client?queryGroups=framework&framework=remix)

 Once you spin up a project within Supabase, you’ll need to grab the Supabase URL and Anon Keys and stick these inside your projects `.env` file: